davleop-dev/godu/README.md

 ### internal
 #### du
-Conaints code related to reading, writing, and deleting files.
+Contains code related to reading, writing, and deleting files.

 #### tui
 Relevant code related to the TUI.
 Anything visually shown to the user should be placed in this directory.